-The launch of GST on the 1st of July 2017 not only brought to the forefront the collective efforts of the Central and State Governments, the Central and the State Tax Departments, the Banking sector, the Taxpayers, the Tax consultants, and also the role of a public-private partnership in the form of an accessible IT platform as well, popularly known as Goods and Services Tax Network (GSTN).
-Essentially a non-profit, with a 49.5% stake held collectively by the central and state governments the GSTN has come into being with the primary goal of providing IT infrastructure and services to all the stakeholders mentioned above i.e. from governments to tax departments to banks to taxpayers, and thereby, fostering such environment and tools that would in turn aid in the smooth and practical implementation of Goods and Services Tax (GST).
+The launch of GST in India on the 1st of July 2017 brought to the forefront the collective efforts of the Central and State Governments, the Central and the State Tax Departments, the Banking sector, the Taxpayers, the Tax consultants, and also the role of a public-private partnership in the form of an accessible IT network known as Goods and Services Tax Network (GSTN).
+Essentially a non-profit concern, with a joint stake held collectively by the Central and State governments, the GSTN has successfully completed the first goal of providing IT infrastructure and services to all the stakeholders.
+It inculcates such an environment and tools that would in turn aid in the smooth and practical implementation of Goods and Services Tax (GST).
 The GSTN operates through a common GST portal and shared IT infrastructure.

-- Protection and Privacy of Data: As already discussed above, with volumes of sensitive information to be dealt with, it is necessary that an ASP secure data privacy with the strictest of NDAs (non-disclosure agreements) and other security measures in place.
+As there is a heavy load of sensitive information to be dealt with, an ASP must secure data privacy with the strictest of NDAs (non-disclosure agreements) and other security measures in place.

-- Verification of Data: Details submitted by the taxpayer are to be utilized by ASPs in filing GSTRs, which includes a process of authentication/verification.
-In order that ASPs can perform this task well, it is important that taxpayers (companies and its officials) furnish the right details so as to facilitate proper and accurate filing of returns and not incur further liability.
+Details submitted by the taxpayer are to be used by ASPs in filing GSTRs, which incorporates a process of authentication/verification.
+The ASPs can perform this task well and the taxpayers (companies and their officials) must furnish the details to facilitate the proper and accurate filing of returns.

-- Data Archiving and Retrieval–With storage period of more than eight years, ASPs act as data archives for taxpayers’ tax-related information, which means taxpayers can retrieve data at any given point of time.
+With a storage period of more than eight years, ASPs act as data archives for taxpayers’ tax-related information, which means taxpayers can retrieve data at any given point in time.